ICTP/SMR4077/DAY8/ML4HPC/regression/readme.md

 The other true coefficients being zero.

-Moreover, suppose that the true bias is one, that is b = 1.0
+Moreover, suppose that the true bias is one, that is $b$ = 1.0

-Then, we instantiate a cuml.dask.linear_model.LinearRegression `lr` and fit over the dataset:
+Then, we instantiate a cuml.dask.linear_model.LinearRegression `lr` and fit over the dataset, the resulting learned coefficients $C$ are

-`lr.fit(X, y)`

-The resulting learned coefficients C are

 C_1  =   -3.029